CSCfi/csc-user-guide/docs/cloud/rahti2/usage/projects_and_quota.md

 ![Create Role Binding](../../img/Create_role_binding.png)

 Note that it is important to use correct usernames when sharing projects with others.
-OpenShift allows you to freely enter any username and will not notify you for having entered a non-existent username.
+Rahti 2 allows you to freely enter any username and will not notify you for having entered a non-existent username.
 Usernames are also case-sensitive.
-You can find out your username in OpenShift via the command line, by using the command `oc whoami`.
+You can find out your username in Rahti 2 via the command line, by using the command `oc whoami`.

+!!! info

+    When creating a Rahti 2 project which is associated with certain CSC computing project, by default all members the of CSC computing project will have admin access to the Rahti 2 project.
+This also means that you can add administrators to your Rahti 2 project by adding them directly to your CSC project.

 ## Deleting a project